ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>In this article, I am going to deep dive into the React world and what is the core value proposition of React, what is React reconciler…</blockquote>

 <h3>3.
-Optimizing React Performance: Strategies to Avoid Unnecessary Re-Renders - <a href="https://medium.com/javascript-in-plain-english/optimizing-react-performance-strategies-to-avoid-unnecessary-re-renders-f8110b4e37b2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Overusing Console.log!
+Here's Why 🚫 (And Better Alternatives) - <a href="https://medium.com/stackademic/stop-overusing-console-log-heres-why-and-better-alternatives-e5e05ea69e75" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Awais`**
+✍️ **posted by `Sugand singh`**

-<blockquote>In React, performance optimization is crucial for ensuring a smooth and efficient user experience.
-One common performance pitfall is…</blockquote>
+<blockquote>As developers, it’s tempting to overuse console.log() to quickly debug code.
+While it might seem like the fastest way to diagnose issues…</blockquote>

 <h3>4.
-React Hooks Interview Questions - <a href="https://medium.com/@vitaliykorzenkoua/react-hooks-interview-questions-a33e64031524" target="_blank" rel="noopener noreferrer">link</a></h3>
+Creating a Well-Organized React + TypeScript Project Structure with Atomic Design Principles - <a href="https://medium.com/@yashsisodiya/creating-a-well-organized-react-typescript-project-structure-with-atomic-design-principles-72c5c2e0a8e8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vitaliy Korzhenko`**
+✍️ **posted by `Yash Sisodiya`**

-<blockquote>React Hooks have become a fundamental part of React development, especially after the introduction of functional components with hooks…</blockquote>
+<blockquote>Organizing a project’s folder structure effectively can make a huge difference in maintainability, scalability, and developer productivity…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>